 1. Introduction

-In this document, we will detail how to use the penAFT R package with a number short simulated examples.
-This document is meant to be a user-guide accompanying the documentation in the penAFT R package.
-The main purpose of the package is to fit, tune, and apply the penalized Gehan estimator in high-dimensional settings.
+In this document, we will detail how to use the penAFT R package with a number of short simulated examples.
+This document is intended to serve as a user guide accompanying the documentation in the penAFT R package.
+The primary purpose of the package is to fit, tune, and apply the penalized Gehan estimator in high-dimensional settings.

 library(devtools)